How to Make an Omelet That Won't Fall Apart

 Don't be intimidated by this breakfast favorite—you can make your own omelet at home in just a few easy steps.
 Nothing beats eggs for breakfast, and with these pointers, you'll know how to make an omelet like a pro.

 Omelet recipes are always a crowd-pleaser at breakfast and brunch.
 One of our favorite parts of this basic breakfast recipe is how easily you can change it up—you can add just about any fillings you want, use egg whites instead of whole eggs, and even switch up how you flip it.
 Don't stress about the flip (or fold), we know that's the intimidating part of the process, but we'll walk you through it.
 Our instructions will show you how to make an egg and cheese omelet (the simplest combo), but you can easily change up the filling to include ample veggies, cooked meats, beans, herbs, anything you want.

-In a small bowl, combine two eggs (or four egg whites) with 2 tablespoons of water.
-Add salt and pepper to taste.
-Using a fork, beat until combined but not frothy.
-Meanwhile, heat a small nonstick skillet over medium-high heat until hot.
-Melt 1 tablespoon of butter in the skillet.
-Add egg mixture to the skillet, and reduce heat to medium.
+In a small bowl, combine two eggs with 2 tablespoons of water.
+If you want to know how to make an egg white omelet instead, just use four egg whites instead of two whole eggs.
+Add salt and pepper to taste, then use a fork to beat until the eggs are combined but not frothy.
+Meanwhile, heat a small (about 8-inch) nonstick skillet with flared sides over medium-high heat until hot.
+Melt 1 tablespoon of butter in the skillet, then add the eggs and reduce the heat to medium.

-Immediately begin stirring eggs gently but continuously with a heat-resistant spatula.
-Stir until mixture resembles small pieces of cooked egg surrounded by liquid egg.
-Stop stirring and cook 30 to 60 seconds more, or until eggs are set.
+Immediately begin stirring the eggs gently but continuously with a heat-resistant spatula.
+Stir until the mixture resembles small pieces of cooked egg surrounded by liquid egg.
+Stop stirring and cook 30 to 60 seconds more, or until the eggs are set and shiny.